 How does Shared Ownership work?

-Shared Ownership helps first-time buyers get onto the property ladder more affordably.
-You can usually buy an initial share of 25% to 75% of the value of a home, and you’ll need to take out a mortgage to pay for your share of the home’s purchase price.
+You can usually buy an initial share of 25% to 75% of the value of a home, and you’ll need to take out a mortgage to pay for your share of the home’s purchase price, unless you can buy your share outright.

 You will then pay a subsidised rent on the share you don’t own, and there will also be a service charge to make up the monthly cost of buying through Shared Ownership.

 By buying through Shared Ownership, you will need a smaller deposit than buying on the open market.
-It will also make you an owner-occupier in your home giving you the same responsibilities as a home owner.
+It will also make you a leaseholder and owner-occupier in your home, giving you many of the same responsibilities as a homeowner.

 woman discussing homebuying with sales agent in a marketing suite